Sanaz Vazirian | Branded Environments, Retail Design & Education, Toronto

 One model.
 One prompt.
 A whole landing page.

-This simple model took thirty minutes in SketchUp.
+This model took three minutes in SketchUp.
 Watch where it went.

 Cheat-sheets and reference files you can keep next to your keyboard.
 New ones land here regularly.